yasintze/narative-gatsby-theme-novela/README.md

 ### Mailchimp integration

-Start building an audience and grow your blog subscribers with Mailchimp.
+Start building an audiene and grow your blog with Mailchimp audiences.

 ### Toggleable Light and Dark Mode